STATES UNDER CONSIDERATION

 In March, 2020, the Maryland House of Delegates passed HB 561 that requires state agencies to draft rules allowing local communities to negotiate directly with energy utilities to set strong renewable energy goals and lower electricity rates.
 The COVID pandemic forced the General Assembly to end its session early.

-Maryland lawmakers will consider a recently introduced bill, HB 768, that would allow a community choice energy pilot program in Montgomery County in the 2021 legislative session.
+Maryland lawmakers passed HB 768 in April, 2021, that will allow a community choice energy pilot program in Montgomery County in the 2021 legislative session.
 See more details here: Tom Hucker: Allow Maryland Communities to Expand Clean Power.
 Marylandmatters.org, February 16, 2021.

 LEAN defines ‘best’ as CCA programs that have a triple bottom line: more customer choice, more affordable rates, more clean power.